rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 Of particular interest are the parameters **birthRateSPCanonical**, **deathRateSPCanonical**, and **samplingRateSPCanonical**.
 The speciation and extinction rates (birth and death) are both ~0.35, while the sampling rate is ~0.01.
 This suggests that sampling is low relative to the overall diversity of the group.

-Note that this analysis hasn't fully converged but you can download the pre-cooked output for the same analysis that's been run a bit longer.
+Note that this analysis hasn't fully converged and would ideally be run much longer.

 If you want you can also generate a consensus tree using the standard `.trees` file (`amniotes.trees`) as the input and the approach described in [previous tutorials](https://taming-the-beast.org/tutorials/Total-Evidence-Tutorial/) for trees with sampled ancestors.